MicrosoftDocs/xamarin-communitytoolkit/docs/get-started.md

     ![NuGet Package](~/images/managenuget.png "Manage NuGet Package Image")

-3. To add the namespace to the toolkit
+3. To add the namespace to the toolkit:

-    * in your C# page, add:
+    * In your C# page, add:

         ```c#
         using Xamarin.CommunityToolkit;
         ```

-    * in your XAML page, add the namespace attribute:
+    * In your XAML page, add the namespace attribute:

         ```xaml
         xmlns:xct="http://xamarin.com/schemas/2020/toolkit"